php/pie/docs/extension-maintainers.md

 result in an error `The "--something-else" option does not exist.`.

-If an end user does not specify a flag defined in the `configure-options` definition, it will simply not be passed to `./configure`.
+If an end user does not specify a flag defined in the `configure-options` definition, it will not be passed to `./configure`.
 There is no way to specify a default value in the `configure-options` definition.
+Your `config.m4` should handle this accordingly.

 ##### `build-path`